manishpoojary/manishpoojary/README.md

 - ⚡ Fun fact: ...
 -->

-# Hi there, I'm Manish Poojary 👋
+# Hey there, I'm Manish Poojary 👋

-I'm a senior front-end developer with 7 years of experience building beautiful and responsive web applications.
-I specialize in Angular and Vue, and I'm passionate about writing clean, efficient, and well-documented code that delivers a great user experience.
+I'm an engineer at [RoboSoft Technologies](https://www.robosoftin.com), currently working for PayPay for Business.

 ## Skills